oracle/nosql-python-sdk/docs/installation.rst

 The first step in any Oracle NoSQL Database Cloud Service application is to create a *handle* used to send requests to the service.
-The handle is configured using your credentials and other authentication information as well as the region to which the application will connect.
-An example region is **Regions.US_ASHBURN_1**.
+The handle is configured using your credentials and other authentication information as well as the endpoint to which the application will connect.
+An example endpoint is to use the region **Regions.US_ASHBURN_1**.
 Information on regions can be found in :class:`borneo.Regions`.

 .. code-block:: pycon